-I promote and practice what I call "Mental Massage" during the month of July to actively engage in Mental Health Awareness Month for People of Color.
+I promote and practice what I call "Mental Massage" during the month of July to actively engage in Mental Health Awareness Month for Black/Brown/immigrant people.
 However, Mental Massage is always different for me on July 4th because I cannot ignore our country's history and legacy.
 To help me process this holiday, I have developed a ritual of restorative meditations to help me to heal myself and my ancestral line.

 I highly recommend sharing this ritual (which ends with the Sky Meditation) with everyone, particularly our White Allies who are asking what they can do to cultivate healing and change.
 This ritual helps to destroy willful ignorance which must end before change can begin.
 We cannot skip steps in the healing process.
 We also cannot change systems and processes until we change ourselves, because systems and processes are created by us.
 The people in power or people we vote for are all still people who need to look at and heal the ugly within in order to make better decisions.
 Will we ...
 ALL of us actively engage in the ongoing process of owning and healing our ugly?

 At this point in the ritual, my higher self kicks in to help me through the pain of what I've read and heard and reminds me that no problem can be solved at the level that it was created.
 I must elevate my consciousness and lift myself to the level of the answer.
 So after a good cry, doing some more Qigong and spending time sending love and gratitude to those who made sacrifices for me (while asking them for guidance), I step outside, hop into my lounge chair (or lie down on the grass or hop in a hammock), and practice the Sky Meditation for at least 30 minutes.

 It is important that we infuse of healing rituals into the processing of trauma, emotional pain and anguish to help us heal and transform our pain.